bernhardAxonIvy/doc/source/engine-guide/security/http-headers.rst

   information, see: `Content Security Policy (CSP) <https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP>`_.

-  We generally recommend to implement these headers on a reverse proxy securing your |ivy-engine|.
+  We generally recommend to implement these headers on a reverse proxy securing your Axon Ivy Engineine.
 In case you have no reverse proxy, check `How do I integrate Ivy Workflow Frontend in my Web App? <https://community.axonivy.com/d/319-how-do-i-integrate-ivy-workflow-frontend-in-my-web-app>` for a CSP example using the embedded Tomcat.